bebopjmm/starfinder-campaigns/deadSuns/Team/renlih.md

   - +10 bonus to Disguise checks to appear as a creature of the type and subtype of the new form
   - DC of a Disguise check is not modified as a result of altering major feature or if they disguise themself as an aberration or a humanoid (though the DC is still modified if the astrazoan attempts to disguise themself as a different creature type)
   - Renlih can remain in an alternate form indefinitely (or until they take another form)
-- **Compression**: Renlih can move through an area as small as one-quarter their space without squeezing or one-eighth their space when squeezing.
+- **Compression**: Renlih can move through an area as small as 1/4 their space without squeezing or 1/8 their space when squeezing.
 - **Darkvision**: Renlih can see up to 60 feet in the dark.
 - **Many Forms**: For effects targeting creatures by type, astrazoans count as both aberrations and humanoids.
 - **Rapid Revival**: Once per day, when an astrazoan takes a 10-minute rest to regain Stamina Points, they can additionally recover Hit Points as though they had taken a full night’s rest.

 ### Bounty Hunter